 7. Get Motivation From a Careers Advisor

 Have you ever thought that, perhaps, the job you just lost wasn't the job you really wanted to be in, in the first place?
 If so, then a change of career might be just what you need.
 You could either think about this independently or seek the expert help of a professional careers advisor.

 8. Jazz up Your Resume

 The best bit?
-That once you have completed your re-write, it will be so apparent to you what great things you have accomplished so far, how many talents you have, and what a fabulous asset you will be for whoever is smart enough to hire you next.
+Once you have completed your re-write, it will be apparent to you what great things you have accomplished so far, how many talents you have, and what a fabulous asset you will be for whoever is smart enough to hire you next.
 We also have an example for you if you are writing a cover letter that mentions your redundancy.

 9. Become a Pro at Job Hunting

 Remember that finding a new job, particularly when you are out of employment, is, in fact, a job in itself.
 So, treat your job hunting as you would any type of task on your professional to-do list.
 Set yourself some "job-hunting working hours", allow for some coffee breaks and brainstorming sessions (with yourself!), and you'll notice your motivation and efficiency shoot up.
 A good start would be updating your LinkedIn profile.

 Overcome the Negative Feelings of Losing Your Job and Look Ahead With Hope

 Losing your job can bring up all sorts of upsetting emotions.
 However, if you follow our tips above, you will be able to overcome these negative feelings and reframe your job loss in a more positive, or at least neutral, light.
 If your redundancy has left you feel deflated and demotivated, then it's a good idea to seek some career advice.
 And remember to take your job hunt as seriously as possible: this will enable you to land a great role soon.